 - Thesis: Caspar David Friedrich and the Science of Landscape

-- Assistant Professor, Department of the History of Art and Architecture, University of Oregon
+- Associate Professor, Department of the History of Art and Architecture, University of Oregon

 - 2013–16 (2015/16 academic year declined) Postdoctoral Research Associate, Department of Paintings and Sculpture, Yale Center for British Art